 - Churches/Religious Sites Type

 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

 The Cattedrale di Santa Maria del Fiore (known simply as the Duomo) is not only Florence's religious center, it's also the city's most recognizable attraction.
 Occupying the Piazza del Duomo in the heart of the city, this massive Gothic cathedral was erected during the 14th century on the former site of the Roman church, Santa Reparata.
 You'll know you're in the right place when you find yourself straining your neck to see the church's massive, iconic dome.
 The red-tiled cupola was designed by Brunelleschi and is described as a must-see by experts and travelers alike.

 Visitors like to joke that the cathedral was designed inside-out: its exterior boasts intricate designs and breathtaking features while the interior is surprisingly plain.
-For many, the main reason to visit is to climb to the top of the dome where you'll find spectacular views of the city.
-(Be aware that there is no elevator).
+For many, the main reason to visit is to climb to the top of the dome (the cupola) where you'll find spectacular views of the city.
+(Be aware that there is no elevator and some of the narrow walkways require you to stand to the side while people pass in the opposite direction.)
 However, if you are interested in looking around inside, guided tours are available.